 - Mistakes to Correct

-Once my learner has added 100 words to their vocabulary list, then we add the grammar section.
+After learning basic vocabulary, we added the grammar section.
 Every language has unique features to the sentence structures and connections between words.

 - Grammar Goals